This post may contain affiliate links. Read the full disclosure here.

-If the couples do not see each other often enough, or if they do not have plans to settle down in the same city at a reasonable time, it can be very frustrating for both persons and eventually they may want to give up the relationship.
+If the couples do not see each other often enough, or if they do not have plans to settle down in the same city at a reasonable time, it can be very frustrating for both persons.
+Eventually, they may want to give up the relationship.
 Besides, physical contact is very important for a relationship.
 The feeling may fade away at some point in time when a person feels no hope to move together with another person.

 No more common topic

-When couples are living in different cities, they will have their own friend circle, own activities, and own lifestyle.
+When couples are living in different cities, they will have their own circle of friends, own activities, and their own lifestyle.
 When they separate for longer, they will have less and less common topics because they are not doing something together and do not hang out with the same group of friends.
-They can still talk about their daily life, what they have done and so on.
+They can still talk about their daily life, what they have done, and so on.
 But this is not the same as they experience something together.
 And when this situation lasts longer, they may feel that their conversation becomes dull and not so interesting anymore.

 Do not want to waste time

 If the couples do not have plans to settle down in the same city, or if none of them is willing to sacrifice and move abroad with another person, they may not want to continue with this relationship as this may seem to be a waste of time.

 This is especially true for women, who want to have kids at some point in life.
 The older the woman is, the harder it may get to become pregnant.
 If a woman cannot see a future plan with a guy, she may decide to move on to not waste her precious time and look for another guy.